bbudescu/bbudescu.github.io/about.md

 # 4. Tech Specs

 Time and again, potential customers have asked me to tell give them a more detailed explanation of the skills I've earned over time.
-I got tired of writing e-mails, so now I'll just list them here, so that anybody that is (that) interested in the specific technologies I've used can have an in-depth look.
+I got tired of writing e-mails, so now I'll just list them here, so anybody who is (_that_) interested in the specific technologies I've used can have an in-depth look.

 This section is kind of lengthy and, hence, boring, so feel free to skip it.